-- Identify and install additional street lights and other lighting in areas that are dark or feel unsafe. - Conduct regular outreach with residents to receive feedback regarding public safety concerns and educate residents about ongoing issues, improvement projects, and trends. - Review existing information systems to ensure residents are properly educated on public safety and have access to quick information in the event of an emergency. - Work with the business community and new development to provide coordinated/integrated surveillance and alerts systems to improve to the safety and response time for the Village's commercial and institutional areas. - Continue fire and police personnel review of proposed new development to ensure best practices for all new development that will foster greater public safety. - Continue working with local schools to ensure pedestrian/student safety during peak drop-off-pick-up times.
+- Identify and install additional streetlights and other lighting as appropriate. - Conduct regular outreach with residents to receive feedback regarding public safety concerns and educate residents about ongoing issues, improvement projects, and trends. - Review existing information systems to ensure residents are properly educated on public safety and have access to quick information in the event of an emergency. - Work with the business community and new development to provide coordinated/integrated surveillance and alerts systems to improve to the safety and response time for the Village's commercial and institutional areas. - Continue fire and police personnel review of proposed new development to ensure best practices for all new development that will foster greater public safety. - Continue to explore utilization of new technologies, cameras, and other means to reach, inform, and communicate with residents and businesses.